blueambr/webpack-modules/README.md

 - **Sass/SCSS and PostCSS**

   Used in `src/components` and `src/styles`.
-PostCSS has a dedicated config file in the root: `postcss.config.js`.
+PostCSS has a dedicated config file: `postcss.config.js`.

-  Responsible for adding needed, optimized and processed styles to a page.
+  Responsible for adding included (in `src/entries` JS files), optimized and processed styles to a page.

   Features used: Autoprefixer, Sass/SCSS modules.

   Features work automatically.
-Autoprefixer uses the `.browserslistrc` file in the root.
+Autoprefixer uses `.browserslistrc`.
 For Sass/SCSS modules dedicated `index.json` files are created inside of the components' `styles` folders, which you then need to use inside of the components' Pug templates.
 If you want some of the classnames to stay global, you can use `:global` flag in a stylesheet, e.g., `:global .container { display: flex; }` or you can put a stylesheet inside the `src/styles/global` folder and/or import it inside `src/styles/global/index.scss`.
-You can control, which Sass/SCSS files webpack is using inside the `src/entries` JS files.
+You can control, which Sass/SCSS files webpack is using inside `src/entries` JS files.

   - [More about Sass/SCSS](https://sass-lang.com/)
   - [More about PostCSS](https://postcss.org/)